nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/_index.md

 ## Role in the Architecture

-The Package Cache sits between the Core Engine and Repository Adapters:
+The Package Cache sits between the CaD Engine and Repository Adapters:

 ```
    Core Engine